Pauley Perrette: Personal life

 She dated cameraman Michael Bosman for four years before their engagement; however, the two did not marry, saying they would wait until everyone can get married in the United States.
 They instead filed for all the legal protections that are available to same-sex couples.
 Bosman did not propose until the legalization of same-sex marriage in California in June 2008.
-The couple campaigned very publicly against 2008 California Proposition 8.
+The couple campaigned very publicly against Proposition 8.
 Perrette and Bosman split, and in December 2011 she announced her engagement to former British Royal Marine Thomas Arklie.
 She had again announced that the couple would not marry until Proposition 8 is invalidated.

 Perrette, who is a natural blonde, was hospitalized in 2014 after "a severe allergic reaction to her [character's] trademark ink-black [hair] color."
 She told CBS News in Los Angeles that her face had swollen to twice its size and warned that "anyone out there [who] dyes their hair, particularly black, you need to be aware of the symptoms."

 On November 12, 2015, Perrette was assaulted by a homeless man outside her Hollywood Hills home.
-Los Angeles Police arrested David Merck, 45, and charged him with suspicion of making criminal threats and felony assault.
+Los Angeles Police arrested and charged the suspect with felony battery.
 Perrette later told Entertainment Tonight that she does not blame her attacker nor does she hold ill will against him.

 Perrette co-owned Donna Bell's Bake Shop, named for her mother, in Manhattan, New York City.
-The shop closed December 2020 after nearly 10 years of business.
+The shop closed in December 2020 after nearly 10 years of business.

 On June 7, 2019, Perrette said she left NCIS due to an on-set dog-biting incident and alleged multiple physical assaults.
 She also stated that she was "terrified" of her former co-star Mark Harmon.

+Perrette defended NCIS costar Michael Weatherly after he had been accused of sexual harassment by Eliza Dushku.

 In September 2022, Perrette revealed that she had suffered a stroke in September 2021.